kdheepak/blog/content/23-technical-writing.md

 <!-- END SLIDES -->

-Markdown is awesome at a set of things, and a much better alternative than Word or \LaTeX\ for those specific set of things.
+Markdown is awesome at a set of things, and a much better alternative than Word or $\LaTeX$ for those specific set of things.
 Take for example this table {@tbl:table}.

 <!-- BEGIN SLIDES -->